Green Cards Through Investment

 For foreign investors looking for freedom and flexibility to live and work in the United States in a way accommodating to their lifestyles, the EB-5 investor category can provide an excellent opportunity to accomplish this goal through the obtaining of Green Cards.

 The investment may consist of the contribution of various forms of capital, including cash, equipment, inventory, property or other tangible equivalents.
-An investment amount of $1,000,000 is generally required.
+An investment amount of $1,000,000 is generally the minimum.
 However, $500,000 is acceptable if the business is in a “targeted” employment area where the rate of unemployment is 150% of the national average rate, or in a rural area as designated by the U.S. Office of Management and Budget.

 The program frequently involves purchasing low-yielding industrial properties with invested funds and converting them into mortgage free higher-value commercial properties.
 Various programs may feature a hotel, office space, retail shops, farms, or storage space.
 Investors participate as limited partners of a limited partnership, and can earn a monthly return from tenant rentals after property renovation, as well as a share of future appreciation, if any, from the project when sold.
 Investment periods may vary, but cannot end before receipt of the Green Card by the investor.